marcelosinnerworkings/marcelosinnerworkings/README.md

 ## :wave: Welcome to Marcelo's inner workings!

-<p>I am Marcelo de Lima, a Brazilian software engineer, and IT analyst.
-Do drop me a note through LinkedIn.
+<p>I am Marcelo de Lima, a Brazilian software engineer, and IT analyst.</p>
+<p>Do drop me a note through LinkedIn.
 It will be a pleasure to chat with you!</p>
 <br>

 ## :gear: Technologies